carbon-language/carbon-lang/llvm/docs/LangRef.rst

 so operations which modify memory or may have undefined behavior can be hoisted past a volatile operation.

 IR-level volatile loads and stores cannot safely be optimized into llvm.memcpy or llvm.memmove intrinsics even when those intrinsics are flagged volatile.
 Likewise, the backend should never split or merge target-legal volatile load/store instructions.
+Similarly, IR-level volatile loads and stores cannot change from integer to floating-point or vice versa.

 .. admonition:: Rationale